 - Liability: Since you are your business, not a separate entity, your personal, business, legal and financial situation is intertwined.
 You’re liable for your business legally and financially.
 So, anything that affects your business, will affect you personally (I.e. any debts or losses your business endures will directly impact your own savings and finances.)

-- Limited growth: If you plan to grow your business, sole proprietorship is very limited, and you may need to register as a corporation some day in the future.
+- Limited growth: If you plan to grow your business, a sole proprietorship is very limited, and you may need to register as a corporation someday in the future.
 More to discuss later in this article.

 - Name protection: Registering your business as a sole proprietorship comes with limited name protection.
 The name you choose for your business is only protected in the province you register.
 So, someone in another province or territory could use the exact same name for their business.